KinderCare Early Foundations® Prekindergarten Program

 - Social and Emotional Development

-Common Core State Standards as well as early learning standards from several states helped inform the scope and sequence of our learning standards, and they’re backed by experts in each domain/content area.**
+K-12 standards and early learning standards from several states helped inform the scope and sequence of our learning standards, and they’re backed by experts in each domain/content area.**

 Our holistic approach in the prek classroom engages young minds with the early learning fundamentals they’ll need as they continue on to kindergarten, with a rich blend of skills, interests and a love of learning.